 International Student Admissions

-If you are not a U.S. citizen, permanent resident, refugee or political asylee please follow these steps to apply:
+Applicants who are not a U.S. citizen, permanent resident, refugee, or political asylee please follow these steps to apply:

-Determine if Alexandria Technical & Community College (ATCC) offers a college experience in which you are interested.
-We offer mainly Associate degrees that typically take full-time students two years to complete.
-We do not offer Bachelor's degrees (which normally require four years to complete) or Master's degrees at the graduate level.
+Determine if Alexandria Technical & Community College offers a program of interest.
+The college offers mainly Associate degrees that typically take full-time students two years to complete.
+International students are NOT eligible for ATCC degrees that are offered online.
+ATCC does not offer Bachelor's degrees or Master's degrees at the graduate level.

 - Fall Semester: May 1